VCityTeam/UD-Viz/install.md

 ```
 THREE = itowns.THREE;
 ```
 As of septembre 14, 2017, the current itowns version has made the camera controls a little bugged when clicking on a collada model (or rotating with a collada in center of screen).
-To return to a previous itowns version (commit) without this bug :
+To return to a previous itowns version (commit) without this bug, enter this command from the itowns directory :
 ```
 git reset --hard 1e1a4468f1d30ed9b4c19dcf5474c360c15bb6e5
 ```